zcy26/Computational-physics-or-chemistry-from-scratch/2.QMC/QMC-theory-intro.md

 # 5. Other Monte Carlo Methods
 Full-CI quantum montecarlo (FCIQMC) is developed in recent years.
-FCIQMC and DMC bears the similar manar, but FCIQMC solve the imaginary-time Schrodinger equation in the discrete deterimant space.
+FCIQMC, like DMC, solves the imaginary-time Schrodinger equation, but in the discrete FCI deterimant space.
 As a result, the DMC walkers walking in the config space now becomes walkers sitting on a set of discrete slots representing each determinant.
 The diffusion also becomes spawning, dieing / copying and annhilation.
 See [6-8].

 Auxilary-Field QMC (AFQMC) and path-integral QMC are also used for many-body systems.